BeachHacks/BeachHacks-Website-2023/README.md

 ## Directory

-- `/components` - reusable custom elements that you need in a page
+- `/components` - reusable custom elements that you need in a page.
+You can add your components if you need any.
+Just make sure to create a folder and name it after your component.
+Then, create a `<file-name>`.js and `<file-name>`.css file.

   - `/Footer` - the footer component
   - `/Header` - the header component